 What is IIoT?
 Definition and Benefits of Industrial Internet of Things

-Sensors within machines in a factory can connect to wireless networks and gather information and share data.
-These sensors are generally tiny, low cost, and can connect via high-bandwidth wireless networks–meaning even the smallest devices can be connected.
-This provides a new layer of digital intelligence and tracking across the varying industries, such as manufacturing, retail, utilities, and transportation.
+Sensors within machines in a factory can connect to wireless networks to gather information and share data.
+These sensors are generally tiny and low-cost and can connect via high-bandwidth wireless networks, meaning even the smallest devices can be connected.
+This provides a new layer of digital intelligence and tracking across varying industries, such as manufacturing, retail, utilities, and transportation.

 While IIoT solutions are disrupting manufacturing, a modern manufacturing execution system (MES software) will continue to spur initiatives, pilots, and studies.
 MES software manages industrial assets, collects data, and ensures traceability in an industrial setting.

 Software bundles help manufacturers track and document processes, get an overview of shop food operations, and maintain transparency across assets.
-IIoT can be thought of as an enabler and a complement to MES–allowing manufacturers to stand up line downtime and overall equipment effectiveness (OEE) in a matter of days without the substantial investment that MES typically brings.
+IIoT can be thought of as an enabler and a complement to MES, allowing manufacturers to reduce line downtime and increase overall equipment effectiveness (OEE) in a matter of days without the substantial investment that MES typically requires.

 How Does Industrial IoT Work?